On the computation of geometric features of spectra of linear operators on Hilbert spaces: Proofs Concerning Spectral Radii, Essential Spectral Radii, Capacity and Operator Norms

-Here we prove the Theorems found in \S \ref{initial_bounded_theorems} and Theorem \ref{compact_pert_spec_theorem}.
-To introduce some of the ideas of this paper, we briefly recall $\Sigma_1$ basic algorithms for spectral problems presented in \cite{colb1}.
-The basic algorithms constructed in \cite{colb1} are shown as pseudocode in \S \ref{basic_spec}, where we also refer the reader to a more detailed account.
-The following was proven in \cite{colb1} and was generalised in Part I to unbounded operators:
+Here we prove the theorems found in \S \ref{sec:rev:spec_rad} - \ref{sec:rev:CAP}.
+First, we briefly recall $\Sigma_1^A$ algorithms for spectral problems presented in \cite{colb1}, that are sharp in the SCI hierarchy.
+The algorithms constructed in \cite{colb1} are shown as pseudocode in Appendix \ref{basic_spec22}, where we also refer the reader to a more detailed account.
+The following was proven in \cite{colb1} and was generalised in \cite{colbrook3} to unbounded operators: